 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 Everyone has those New Year’s resolutions that, even with the best intentions, seem to fall by the wayside.
-While it might be too late for some, there’s still plenty of time left in 2017 to fulfill your financial goals.
+While it might be too late for some resolutions, it’s never too late to start fulfilling your financial goals.

-Here are five areas to evaluate to help you become more fiscally fit in the last half of 2017.
+Here are five areas to evaluate to help you become more fiscally fit.

 1. Put together a status report